ZaneDevv/Image-Editor/README.md

   - Receive a warning message when trying to close or refresh the window, ensuring you don’t lose any progress.

 - **Gallery**
-  - Save the pictures you have made on a gallery
+  - Save the pictures you have made on a gallery.

 ## How to Use